-Daily Start: In March and April our work day begins at 8:00 am, but by May our start time is 6:00 am.
+Daily Start: In April our workday begins at 8:00 am, but by May our start time is 6:00 am.

-Breaks: We have 15 minute break mid-morning and take lunch around noon.
+Breaks: We have a 15-minute break mid-morning and take a one-hour unpaid lunch around noon.

-Daily End: We're usually finished by 5:00 pm with the exception of the week days we're at the evening farm stand or CSA distribution.
-In the peak of the season Friday harvests run long and we may not finish up until after 6:00 pm.
+Daily End: We're usually finished by 4:30pm with the exception of the weekdays we're at the evening farm stand or CSA distribution.
+In the peak of the season Friday harvests run long and we may not finish up until 5:00 pm.

-Each day begins with animal chores and finishes up with watering the green houses, animal chores, cleaning the wash station and putting all equipment away.
+We work as a group.
+Each day begins with a morning meeting outlining our work plan for the day, then animal chores.
+Between 3-3:30pm we finish up the day with watering the green houses, animal chores, cleaning the wash station and putting all equipment away.

 Monday: Focus on flowers and field work.
 Harvest flowers for CSA.
 Seeding, transplanting, setting up irrigation, weeding, mechanical cultivating, bed and field prep.
 Cooler inventory.

 Tuesday: Focus on harvest and packing.
-Harvest for CSA distribution, restaurant orders, farmers market and farm store.
-Boulder restaurant deliveries go out Tuesday afternoons.
+Harvest for CSA distribution, restaurant orders, and farm store.
+Boulder and Denver restaurant deliveries go out Tuesday afternoons.

 Wednesday: Finish harvesting for CSA distribution.
-Cut flowers and make bouquets for market/CSA.
-Deliver Denver restaurant orders.
-CSA distribution.
+Cut flowers and make bouquets for farm stand/CSA.
+Farm Stand/CSA set-up and distribution.
+Field work.

-Thursday: Cut flowers and make bouquets for weekend CSA and farmers markets.
+Thursday: Cut flowers and make bouquets for weekend CSA and Farm Stand.
 Field work including weeding, seeding, transplanting, trellising.
+Cooler inventory.

-Friday: Harvest for weekend farmers market, CSA distribution, restaurants and farm store.
+Friday: Harvest for weekend CSA distribution, restaurants and Farm Store.
 Wash and pack all produce.

-We will also be hiring for Farm Stand and Farmer’s Market staff.
+We will also be hiring for Farm Stand staff.
 Please let us know if you are interested.

 We are looking for positive, reliable, responsible, and hardworking individuals who have a great sense of humor and are able to follow directions and communicate well with others.
 Attention to detail is critical and a passion for growing food essential.
 (If you are not a morning person, a farm job probably isn’t a good fit for you as we start each day early.)

-You must also be a team player, punctual, and be able to work in all weather conditions.
+You must also be a team player, open to learing new things, punctual, and be able to work in all weather conditions.
 Be prepared for rain, hail, snow, intense sun, wind, cold and heat each day in the field.

 To apply, help us get to know you by submitting a resume, three references, and a cover letter answering the following: